gchq/CyberChef/README.md

  1. The **input** box in the top right, where you can paste, type or drag the text or file you want to operate on.
  2. The **output** box in the bottom right, where the outcome of your processing will be displayed.
- 3. The **operations** list on the far left, where you can find all the operations that CyberChef is capable of in categorised lists, or by searching.
+ 3. The **operations** list on the far left, where you can find all the operations that CyberChef is capable of in categorized lists, or by searching.
  4. The **recipe** area in the middle, where you can drag the operations that you want to use and specify arguments and options.

 You can use as many operations as you like in simple or complex ways.
 Some examples are as follows:

  - [Decode a Base64-encoded string][2]
- - [Convert a date and time to a different time zone][3]
+ - [Convert  date and time to a different time zone][3]
  - [Parse a Teredo IPv6 address][4]
- - [Convert data from a hexdump, then decompress][5]
+ - [Convert data from a hex dump, then decompress][5]
  - [Decrypt and disassemble shellcode][6]
  - [Display multiple timestamps as full dates][7]
  - [Carry out different operations on data of different types][8]